KOROBYAKA/simple_ptp/Readme.md

 Step 1:
 - Install 'ptpd' package on machines you need to synchronize
+- YOU MIGHT ALSO NEED OTHER PACKAGES FROM THIS LIST(not sure): ptp4l linuxptp
 - ALL COMMANDS BELLOW YOU NEED RUN AS A ROOT OR USING SUDO

 Step 2: